anupsavvy/blog/_posts/2017-12-27-logistic-regression-from-scratch.md

 </table>

-As opposed to just the notion of activation function pertaining to a unit, it helps me divide a unit into 3 different parts:
+As opposed to just the notion of activation function pertaining to a unit, it helps me to divide a unit into 3 different parts:

-* Weights (W)
+* Weights / Parameters that help us map a given input to expected output (W)
 * Linear output (Z)
 * Activation output (A)

 Fig 1 depicts a sigmoid unit.
 Sigmoid function is usually better at determining binary outputs.
-It's graph (Fig 2) is centered around 0.5, so, we can classify a given output signal as 1/yes for activations above or equal to 0.5 and vice versa.
+It's graph (Fig 2) is centered around 0.5, so, we can classify an output signal as 1/yes for activations above or equal to 0.5 and vice versa.

+Logistic Units are suitable for fitting a line with a given set of points.
+A unit is basically trying to get the input elements (x1, x2, x3 ...), multiply them with their respective weights / parameters (w1, w2, w2 ...), add some bias factor (b) to it and derive an output (z).
+This is further pushed into an activation function that helps map the real valued z to either 0 or 1 (y_pred).

+Given this bit of theory, let's get down to some coding with necessary imports.

+{% highlight python %}
+%matplotlib inline
+import matplotlib.pyplot as plt import numpy as np from sklearn.datasets import load_breast_cancer from sklearn.model_selection import train_test_split
+from sklearn.preprocessing import StandardScaler from sklearn.metrics import accuracy_score
+from sklearn import linear_model
+{% endhighlight %}